Compute

 Constraints

-• The version of HCE OS running the container image must be the same as that of the created container image.
+• The version of HCE running the container image must be the same as that of the created container image.

 Creating an Image Archive File